tywish-dev/About-Me/Readme.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Swift and Flutter.
-- 🥅 2022 Goals: Learn more about React
+- 🥅 2023 Goals: Being good at Swift :)
 - ⚡ Fun fact: I love to play basketball and doing fitness

 ### Connect with me: